Blog Home

 What is the difference between energy density and nutrient density?

 Nutrient density refers to the amount of macronutrients, vitamins, and minerals in a food.
 Regardless of weight goals, nutrient-dense foods are important for health.
-Fortunately, most foods with a low energy density have a high nutrient density, but it is important to think about your food choices.
+Fortunately, most low-energy-density foods have high nutrient density, but it is important to think about your food choices.
 For example, celery has a low energy density, and you can eat a lot for very few calories.
 Unfortunately, celery does not provide many of the nutrients the body needs for health.
-Choosing a variety of fruits, vegetables, beans, and low-fat dairy supports a low energy density diet while also being nutrient dense.
+Choosing a variety of fruits, vegetables, beans, and low-fat dairy supports a low-energy-density diet while also being nutrient-dense.

 Tips for lowering energy density.